jdeolive/geotools-old/docs/tutorial/quickstart/quickstart.rst

    .. literalinclude:: artifacts/pom.xml
         :language: xml

-   You may find cutting and pasting from the documentation to be easier then typing.
+   * You may find cutting and pasting from the documentation to be easier then typing.

+   * You may also :download:`download this file<artefacts/pom.xml`

 Quickstart Application
 ----------------------